-Version Date Author Details Minute No. 4 26 October 2021 Strategic Property Coordinator 2.2 - Deleted the words "NSW Addressing" from both references to the policy to reflect correct policy name.
+Version Date Author Details Minute No. 4 26 October 2021 Strategic Property Coordinator Strategic Property Coordinator 2.2 - Deleted the words "NSW Addressing" from both references to the policy to reflect correct policy name.
 286 2.3 - Changed "urges" to "requires" as adherence is mandatory; reworded clause to improve readability.
 3.1 - "Changed Land and Property Information" to "Spatial Services"; changed name of policy to reflect correct name.
 4.1 - Changed definition so that it is identical to that in the policy.
 5.1 - Changed name of policy to reflect correct name.
 6.2 - Changed responsibility from Section Manager to Coordinator.
 7.3 - Changed name of policy to reflect correct name.
 Controlled document information: Updated process owner to Corporate Services Group Manager to reflect current structure.
 Updated author to Strategic Property Coordinator to reflect current title.
 Amended the review timeframe to 3 years in accordance with Council's policy review process.

-WARNING: This is a controlled document.
-Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version, refer to Council's website www.portstephens.nsw.gov.a
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.ar